 Mae’r caffi yn Stryd Fawr Abergwaun wrth fynedfa maes parcio’r Co-op.
 Mae ar agor o ddydd Mawrth i ddydd Gwener o 10.30yb – 4yp ac mae ganddo lawer o ddigwyddiadau yn y nos ac yn ystod penwythnosau

 TO FIND OUT WHAT’S GOING ON / I DDARGANFOD BETH SY’N DIGWYDD

 Latest Transition Cafe News

 EU Refresh contest winners

 Transition Surplus Food Project is a Food Waste Solution contest winner!
 We are delighted our project was selected by the expert jury panel from Refresh.
 They said, ‘This grassroots initiative implements food waste reduction as an integrated part of a larger sustainability concept including behavior changes and building new community structures.’
-This award recognises our many supporters and customers, dedicated volunteers, directors and staff.
+The award recognises our many supporters and customers, dedicated volunteers, directors and staff.

 New home needed for Transition Cafe